mohdaliiqbal/springxd-docker/README.md

 Spring XD docker file for SpringXD image - 1.2.0.RELEASE

 ###Get started on MacOS
 The fastest way on MACOS to get up and running with docker is [Kitematics](https://kitematic.com/download).
 However there are few more options to play with [latticecf](http://lattice.cf) by [Pivotal](www.pivotal.io) or [RancherOS](http://rancher.com/rancher-os/).
-Both are good and are one level up from Kitematics which is just good if you want to work with local images and not fancy Microservices/Cloud shit just yet.
+Both are good and are one level up from Kitematics.
+Kitematic and perhaps [Docker Compose](https://www.docker.com/docker-compose) is good enough if you want to work with local multi container apps and don't want to get bogged down with building cloud/microservices sh** just yet.

 ###How to get this thing up and running
 *(assuming you have docker installed)*